-Annual Cash Bonus: Named Executive Officers participate in a short-term incentive plan that provides for annual cash bonuses.
-The amount of each bonus is determined by way of an annual assessment of corporate and personal performance and is expressed as a percentage of each Named Executive Officer's annual base salary.
-The corporate performance component of the short-term incentive plan is determined with reference to the financial performance of the Corporation relative to the annual business plan approved by the Board.
-Individual performance is assessed against specific goals and targets set annually by the Committee in respect of each Named Executive Officer.
-In 2002, the CEO, Chief Financial Officer and the General Counsel had the opportunity to earn a bonus of up to 90%, 60% and 50% of their respective annual base salaries.
+Annual Cash Bonus: The Named Executive Officers participate in a short-term incentive plan that provides for annual cash bonuses.
+The amount of each bonus is determined by the Board upon recommendation of the Committee following annual assessment of corporate and personal performance and is expressed as a percentage of each Named Executive Officer's annual base salary.
+The bonus plan is reviewed annually by the Board, upon recommendation from the Committee, and is designed around each fiscal year's business strategy and performance targets.
+The target bonus is earned upon achievement of certain pre-determined corporate growth and individual performance objectives.
+Bonus up to two-times target may be authorized when corporate performance exceeds the predetermined growth targets.
+Each Named Executive Officer's annual bonus is determined by the Board, upon recommendation from the Committee, following an assessment of both corporate and individual performance against specific goals and objectives set by the Committee in respect of each Named Executive Officer.
+The relative ability of each Named Executive Officer to impact corporate performance is reflected in the weighting between corporate and individual element of their evaluation, with the CEO's bonus primarily dependent upon corporate performance.
+In 2003, the CEO, Chief Financial Officer and the General Counsel had the opportunity to earn a bonus of up to 100%, 60% and 50% of their respective annual base salaries.

-Stock Options: Long-term incentives consist of grants of options under the Corporation's 2002 Stock Option Plan ("2002 SOP"), the purpose of which is to encourage key employees to maximize shareholder value.
-Prior to 15 May 2002, options were granted pursuant to the Executive Stock Option Plan ("ESOP") for a term of five years.
-Effective 16 May 2001 the shareholders amended the ESOP to allow options to be issued for up to ten years and the options granted in that year were issued for ten years subject to vesting at the rate of 25% per annum over four years.
-Grant of options under the ESOP was frozen when shareholders approved the 2002 SOP on 15 May 2002.
+Stock Options: Long-term incentives consist of grants of options under the Corporation's 2002 SOP, the purpose of which is to encourage key employees to maximize shareholder value.
 Under guidelines approved by the Board, each executive may receive one option grant per year.
 The number of shares granted under an option is dependent upon the optionee's salary level.